rayen128/ChefGPT/README.md

 ## Quick Links

 - **[References](REFERENCES.md)**
-  A comprehensive list of all the libraries, datasets, and articles used throughout the project.
+  An overview of all the libraries, datasets, and articles used throughout the project.

 - **[Loss Function Explanation](Loss_Function.pdf)**
-  An more detailed explanation of the loss function used in the ChefGPT model.
+  A more detailed explanation of the loss function used in the ChefGPT model.

 - **[Overview of the Data](Data/)**
   Explore the datasets used for training and testing the ChefGPT model.